LottaViljamaa/todo-app/README.md

 ### Introduction
 The Application is a school project and it's developed as a part of my REACT course.
 This application is Todo-application where you can add new todos with a tag, edit and delete todos.

+### Test the application
+You can test the application: https://todo-app-b33a4.web.app/

 ### How to use?
 You can add new todos, edit and delete todos on the Todos -tab.
 The entire user manual can be found on the Manual -tab